jeffleon/comic-ract-app/README.md

 Comic react app its a web that feed with the API of comic vine and display a list of the newer comics in the platform and if you click of one of then show his details.
 ### Deploy
-This app its deploy in Firebase in the URL {https://comics-d15a3.web.app}
+This app its deploy in Firebase in the URL:https://comics-d15a3.web.app

 ![alt text](img/comic-deploy.gif)